Rafting the Main Fork of the Salmon River

 Quick-dry t-shirts

 Make sure you have two shirts to choose from, especially if one is still wet from the day before.
+See our Best Men’s Running Shirts or Best Men’s Hiking Shirts guides for men’s apparel.
+Our Best Women’s Running Shirts guide has ideas, too.

 Long-sleeve shirt

 Something comfy and cozy that you can wear around the campfire!
 An extra hoodie works well for this, too.
-See our upcoming Best Baselayers story for ideas.
+See our Best Baselayers story for ideas.

-Pair underwear
+Pair OF underwear

 Pair socks